“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “That’s why I can’t get it out of my head.
 The viciousness of it.”

-“I know worse than that,” said Lixin.
-“You hear about French guy recently, his Chinese wife stab him to death when she caught him with another woman?
-She from countryside and he found another more educated girl.
-I saw pictures in the news.
-He was so handsome.
+“I know worse than that,” said Louisa.
+“Did you hear about that French guy recently who got stabbed to death by his Chinese wife when she caught him with another woman?
+I guess she was from the countryside and he found someone more educated.
+He was a pretty handsome guy, too, from his pictures in the news.
 Sad.”

 “That’s why he beat her so badly, because he couldn’t face himself,” said Marguerite.